 All protective hairstyles are known for applying little tension to the hair.
 However, the level of stress can differ from one hairstyle to another.

 Flat twists apply more tension to the hair than two-strand twists.
-This is because flat twists are braided tightly against the scalp, while two-strand twists are twisted around each other more loosely.
+This is because flat twists are twisted tightly against the scalp, while two-strand twists are twisted around each other more loosely.
 Flat twists are also typically done in long rows, which can further increase the tension on the hair.

 Winner: Two-Strand Twist